BOOKING OPENS FRIDAY 9TH JUNE 2023

 FightCamp is held at The Grange, Frog Lane, Balsall Common, Coventry, West Midlands, CV7 7FP.

 FightCamp is a pre booked event.
-Tickets go on sale in late May and there will be a link on this page.
+Tickets go on sale in early June and there will be a link on this page.
 Please don’t turn up unless you have booked online in advance of the event.
 We regret that we can’t allow visitors or guests on site.

 The site opens at 6pm on the Thursday, and classes will begin at 9am on the Friday.
 When you arrive through the gate, turn left into the main carpark.
 Please follow the Marshal on duty’s directions to the car park.
 Please note parking capacity is very limited.
 Where possible we request that you try to carpool, and park considerately leaving minimal gaps.
 If the car park is full the Marshal will direct you to nearby roadside parking a few minutes’ walk away.